-You can use many basic and decorative stitches of your sewing machine with leather.
+You can use many basic and decorative stitches on your sewing machine with leather.
 The most popular is, of course, a straight stitch.
 The stitch length should be slightly longer – around 3 – 3.5 mm.
-Too short stitch length is no good because you will make more holes in the leather and too long stitch length is no good because it will be too big distance between holes (and it’s not beautiful either).
+Too short stitch length is no good because you will make more holes in the leather and too long stitch length is no good because it will be too big a distance between holes (and it’s not beautiful either).
 If you are sewing only 2 layers of leather make the stitch length a bit shorter (3 mm) and for sewing 3-4 layers at once increase the stitch length (3.5 mm).

-I also decreased my thread tension to 1 (instead of normal 3-4) and adjusted the foot pressure for sewing leather.
+I also decreased my thread tension to 1 (instead of the normal 3-4) and adjusted the foot pressure for sewing leather.
 Usually, I sew a lot with delicate silk fabric and because of this, I keep my foot pressure dial at 1 for sewing extra fine fabric.
 So I needed to put it to 3 which is good for thicker fabrics.

 I was taught to always sew seams from the top down on leather.

 Never sew reverse stitches on leather for securing the ends of seams.
 Backstitching will make new holes in the leather weakening the seam.
 Instead of that tie the threads manually.